usfcs-scholars/usfcs-scholars.github.io/_scholarships/apply.md

 The selection committee will review all of the applications submitted by the deadline and invite semi-finalists to a 15 minute video interview with one or more of the committee members.

-Video interviews will be scheduled for the week of {{ site.data.dates.video_interviews.date | date: "%A %b %d, %Y" }}.
+Video interviews will be scheduled to start on {{ site.data.dates.video_interviews.date | date: "%A %b %d, %Y" }}.

 Interviews will be conducted online via the free <a href="https://zoom.us/">Zoom</a> video conference software.
 Please <a href="https://zoom.us/download">download</a> this software or install the mobile app prior to the scheduled interview time.

 {% include anchor.html h="h2" text="Finalists" %}

-After the video interviews, the selection committee will offer the scholarship to the top 6 applicants.
+After the video interviews, the selection committee will offer the scholarship to the top 6 applicants on {{ site.data.dates.finalist_notification.date | date: "%A %b %d, %Y" }}.
 To accept the scholarship, these finalists:

   - Must respond to the scholarship offer to accept the scholarship.